COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Edward-Elmhurst Health’s Jumpstart Your Health diabetes prevention program has been so effective that it’s been cited twice for Full Recognition by the Centers for Disease Control and Prevention (CDC).
+Edward-Elmhurst Health’s Jumpstart Your Health lifestyle change and diabetes prevention program has been so effective that it’s been cited twice for Full Recognition by the Centers for Disease Control and Prevention (CDC).
 The most recent honor came in August 2018 for “effectively deliver(ing) a quality, evidence-based program that meets all the standards for CDC recognition.”

 According to Julie Sanfilippo, RD, LDN, Lifestyle Coach, Elmhurst Hospital Diabetes Learning Center, some of the standards were exceeded.